 The checkpoint resulted in the following:

-- 14 drivers cited/arrested for operating a vehicle unlicensed or while suspended/revoked
+- 18 drivers cited for operating a vehicle unlicensed or while suspended or revoked

 - 6 other citations issued